Bretton24/startup/README.md

 For this deliverable I stored and retrieved data from MongoDB.

 - **MongoDB Atlas database created** - done!
-- **Endpoints for data** - My endpoints now send players data to Mongo and then are displayed by highest number of wins.
+- **Endpoints for data** - My endpoints now send players data to Mongo and query players by highest number of wins.
 - **Stores data in MongoDB** - done!